ansys/pyensight/doc/source/calc_functions.rst

 Computes a constant, positive variable that is the distance between any two nodes.
-This function searches down the part list until it finds *nodeID1*, then searches until it finds *nodeID2*.
-Itreturns ``Undefined`` if *nodeID1* or *nodeID2* cannot be found.
+This function searches down the part list until it finds *nodeID1* and then searches until it finds *nodeID2*.
+It returns ``Undefined`` if *nodeID1* or *nodeID2* cannot be found.
 Nodes are designated by their node IDs, so the part must have node IDs.

 .. note::